mnot/I-D/bcp56bis/draft.md

 server's authority over its own resources, can cause deployment issues, and is therefore bad practice in standards.

-Instead of statically defining URL paths, applications are encouraged to define links in payloads, to allow flexibility in deployment.
+Instead of statically defining URL paths, it is RECOMMENDED that applications using HTTP define links in payloads, to allow flexibility in deployment.

+Using runtime links in this fashion has a number of other benefits.
 For example, navigating with a link allows a request to be routed to a different server without the overhead of a redirection, thereby supporting deployment across machines well.
+It becomes possible to "mix" different applications on the same server, and offers a natural path for extensibility, versioning and capability management.

-## HTTP Capabilities
+## Getting Value from HTTP

 The simplest possible use of HTTP is to POST data to a single URL, thereby effectively tunnelling through the protocol.